nnirror/facet/README.md

 		- `$('example').noise(n1).times(_.ramp(1,0,n1)).channels([1,2,4]).pan(_.sine(1,n1).scale(0,1)).play(); // pans the noise smoothly around channels 1, 2, and 4`
 ---
 - **channel** ( _channels_ )
 	- Facet ultimately creates wav files that can have any number of channels.
-The `.channel()` method (and equivalent `channels()` method) allow you to route the output of a FacetPattern onto the specified channel(s) in the `channels` input array. **NOTE:** CPU will also increase as the total number of channels increases.
+The `.channel()` method (and equivalent `channels()` method) allow you to route the output of a FacetPattern onto the specified channel(s) in the `channels` input array.
 	- example:
 		- `$('example').randsamp('808').channel(1).play(); // first channel only`
 		- `$('example').randsamp('808').channels([1,3]).play(); // second channel only`